dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![After cropping](./images/cropped_center_2017_05_29_13_26_39_114.jpg)

-The model was trained with randomly augmented dataset and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained with randomly augmented dataset and validated on different data sets to ensure that the model was not overfitting (code line 113-129).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with a linear rate of 0.0001 (model.py line 175).

 #### Appropriate training data